Quietus, Montana

 Quietus is the site of a former town, centered on a post office now closed, and a community in the surrounding area.
 It was located in Big Horn County, Montana, United States.
-No one lives at the site of the former town.
 The surrounding area is now an unincorporated community.
-It appears on the U.S. Geological Survey Map.

 History

 Quietus was established as a post office in 1907 to service homesteaders and ranchers living in the valleys of the Otter and Quietus Creeks.
 Though never a large community, the local population eventually dwindled to less than a dozen residents, until the post office closed in 1957.
 Today, Quietus is a "ghost town," the loop road and the post office building remains, though it has collapsed.